What is a National Park?

 Periyar National Park

-Periyar National Park has 35 species of mammals, 24 Bengal tigers, 45 species of reptiles, more than 160 butterfly and about 266 species of birds.
+Periyar is very rich in term of wildlife, It is a National Park, Tiger Reserve, Wildlife Sanctuary, and an Elephant Reserve altogether.
+Periyar National Park has 35 species of mammals, 24 Bengal Tigers, 45 species of Reptiles, more than 160 butterfly and about 266 types of birds chirping around.

 Phawngpui Blue Mountain National Park